github/stale-repos/README.md

 ### Using JSON instead of Markdown

-The action outputs inactive repos in JSON format for further actions.
+The action outputs inactive repos in JSON format for further actions as seen below or use the JSON contents from the file: `stale_repos.json`.

 Example usage:
 ```yaml